 The Postal Service delivers much-needed medications and Social Security checks and is the leading delivery service for online purchases.
-They are considered an essential service and will not be impacted by any local or state-wide shelter-in-place orders or other social distancing restrictions.
+They are considered an essential service and mail will continue to be delivered regardless of any local or state-wide shelter in place orders or social distancing restrictions.
+However, there have been delays in mail delivery in recent months, which have impacted Illinois and communities in the district.
 The CDC, the World Health Organization (WHO), and the Surgeon General have indicated that there is currently no evidence that COVID-19 is being spread through the mail.
 The WHO says specifically that the likelihood of an infected person contaminating commercial goods that have traveled and been exposed to different conditions and temperatures is low.

 USPS is accepting applications for mail processing assistants.
 To apply, click here.